 A. Yes, broccoli is a keto-friendly food.
 One cup of broccoli consists of only 4 grams of net carbs.
 Furthermore, it is also rich in fibre and protein.
 You can use broccoli in stews, soups, and casseroles.
 It tastes delicious and imparts various health benefits.

 Q. Are onions good for keto?

 A. Yes, onions are good for keto.
 Although onions have 0g of fat, it is a keto-friendly vegetable.
 You can enjoy ¼th of red onion daily.
 Remember that onion is one of those keto vegetables in which carbs can add up fast.

 Q. Can you drink milk on keto?

 A. You should avoid dairy milk.
 Dairy milk contains a lot of carbohydrates.
 Hence, it is not keto-friendly.
 However, if you choose to add milk to your diet, ensure that you limit the intake.
-That is because milk has high fats and may not work well with a keto diet.

 Q. Is Mushroom good for keto?